Digital-Physics/ca-rl/README.md

 The goal of the overall project is to have some RL agent(s) (or evolutionary algorithm process) "learn" to play a game in a cellular automata (CA) environment.

 In the end, this project is meant to engage users, be visual, and be part of a broader distributed machine learning project and website.
 [That website](https://www.nets-vs-automata.net) uses client-side computation with TensorFlow.js.
-JavaScript will be used in the final implementation of this project, but in the current phase, the exploratory phase, Pythonis being used.
+JavaScript will be used in the final implementation of this project, but in the current phase, the exploratory phase, Python is being used.

 Here's the web page currently under development.
 The last update reflects a point in time when Actor-Critic RL framework was being used: https://www.nets-vs-automata.net/rl.html